rick-r/marriage-figaro-norway/captions.md

 A lui non dei dir nulla: in vece tua voglio andarci io medesma.

-  Don't worry.
-I'll be the one meeting him, not you ?dont tell figaro
+  We don't need to tell Figaro.
+I'll be the one going to the green stage, not you